-PHASE II - October 2001 - Spring 2002
+PHASE II - July 2002 - Spring 2003

-After returning to the home institution, participants complete an in-residence internship.
-Guided by Phase I assignments and under the direction of a mentor, participants will be given insight into the leadership of their own instition.
+After returning to the home institution, participants complete a residence internship.
+Guided by Phase I assignments and under the direction of a mentor, participants will be given insight into the leadership of their own institution.

 Objectives are:

-- Develop rapport with the mentor and an appreciation and understanding of the organization and function of the experiment station, academic program, extension office or agency - Develop an understanding of the function and role of decision makers in the administration of the typical land-grant university campus or within the agency - Gain knowledge and appreciation of middle management in the university or agency - Gain knowledge and perspective of the station's or agency's involvement in multistate research, constituent groups, and breadth of academic programs - Develop an understanding and perspective of the roles of support units
+• Develop rapport with the mentor and an appreciation and understanding of the organization and function of the experiment station, academic programs, extension office or agency

+• Develop an understanding of the function and role of decision makers in the administration of the typical land-grant university campus or within the agency

+• Gain knowledge and appreciation of middle management in the university or agency

+- Gain knowledge and perspective of the station's or agency's involvement in multi-state research, constituent groups, and breadth of academic programs - Develop an understanding and perspective of the roles of support units